 About Brown-Forman Corporation

 Distiller Brown-Forman (B-F) spreads its spirits around the world.
 The company's portfolio of mid-priced to super-premium alcoholic beverages includes such well-known brands as Jack Daniel's, Canadian Mist, Finlandia, and Woodford Reserve.
 Its wine labels include Sonoma-Cutrer and Korbel champagnes.
 Jack Daniel's is the company's signature brand and the largest-selling American whiskey in the world (by volume).
-Offering more than 40 brands, the company sells its beverages in more than 170 countries across the globe; sales outside the US account for more than half of revenue.
+Offering more than 40 brands, the company sells its beverages in more than 170 countries across the globe; sales outside the US account for approximately half of revenue.